databrickslabs/tempo/python/ASOF_JOIN_ENHANCEMENTS.md

    - [ ] Consider alternative approaches for true nanosecond precision
    - [ ] Add SkewAsOfJoiner implementation if needed for data skew handling
    - [ ] Add performance benchmarks comparing strategies

+#### 🔧 Technical Debt
+1. **Test Framework Migration**
+   - [ ] Remove unittest-specific code paths in `tests/base.py::setUp()` once pytest is fully adopted
+   - Currently, the setUp method has conditional logic to handle both unittest and pytest module paths
+   - When pytest is fully adopted, simplify to only use the inspect-based path resolution

 ## Features to Implement